Baruch’s Small Business Development Center

-- For Start-ups and Existing Businesses
+- For startups and existing business

-- Specializing in Business Plan Development and SBA Loan Assistance
+- Specializing in business plan development and SBA loan assistance

-The SBDC offers business workshops every week led by Baruch’s Top Business School Faculty
+The SBDC offers business workshops every week led by Baruch’s Top Business School Faculty.

 - Topics include Marketing, Business Plan preparation, Managing Company Finances and more